PipraPay/PipraPay-V2/README.md

 ## 🛡️ Trademark Policy

-The PipraPay name, logo, and brand identity are trademarks of QubePlug Bangladesh.
+The PipraPay name, logo, and brand identity are trademarks of QubePlug.

 ### ✅ What you can do
 - Use PipraPay as provided, including branding.